Residential Curbside Recycling

 Q. Can I recycle caps and lids from containers?

 A. Yes, caps, lids, and spray pumps should be reattached prior to recycling container.
-Caps and lids should be reattached to the container to ensure they are recycled and do not end up as litter.
+Loose caps and lids are not recyclable on their own; they must be reattached to the container to ensure they are recycled and do not end up as litter.

 Q. Can foam egg cartons, coffee cups, and packaging material with a #6 be recycled?